 Tax minus credits you would have shown on a separate return for last year.
 Total of the taxes minus credits you and your spouse would have shown on separate returns for last year.

 Lines 3 through 6 and Line 8 - Follow the instructions on the form.
-Line 7 - If Line 5 is \$1,000 or less or if you checked the box on your Form IL-1040, Line 32a, 32b, or 32d indicating you are not required to make estimated tax payments, enter zero and skip to Step 3.
+Line 7 - If Line 5 is \$1,000 or less or if you checked the box on your Form IL-1040, Line 33a, 33b, or 33d indicating you are not required to make estimated tax payments, enter zero and skip to Step 3.
 Otherwise, follow the instructions on the form.

-estimated tax if you timely paid the lesser of 100 percent of one of the prior two year's tax liability or 90 percent of the current year's tax liability.
+ENOTE We will waive the late-payment penalty for underpayment of estimated tax if you timely paid the lesser of 100 percent of one of the prior two year's tax liability or 90 percent of the current year's tax liability.
 This form reflects that waiver.

-Line 9a - For each guarter, enter the date that corresponds with the 15th day of the 4th, 6th, and 9th month of your tax year and the 15th day of the first month following the end of your tax year.
+Line 9a - For each quarter, enter the date that corresponds with the 15th day of the 4th, 6th, and 9th month of your tax year and the 15th day of the first month following the end of your tax year.
 If this date falls on a weekend or holiday, use the next business day.

 Line 9b - Enter the amount of your required installment for each due date shown.
 For most taxpayers, this is the amount shown on Line 8.
 However, if you annualize your income, you must complete Step 6 to determine the amount of your required installment for each due date.
 For taxpayers who annualize, this is the amount shown on Step 6, Line 56.
-Note Annualized income installment method: If your income was not received evenly throughout the year, you may be able to lower or eliminate the amount of your required installments by using the annualized income installment method in Step 6.
+ENOTE Annualized income installment method: If your income was not received evenly throughout the year, you may be able to lower or eliminate the amount of your required installments by using the annualized income installment method in Step 6.
 If you choose to annualize your income in Step 6, you must use this method for all four installments.